Drug Driving & Cannabis

 Smoking cannabis is the quickest way to absorb the THC.
 THC will reach a peak concentration within 3 – 10 minutes after the onset of smoking.
 A single cannabis joint will cause an average peak concentration of 84.3 – 162 micrograms (the legal limit being 2 micrograms).
 This will then drop rapidly over the following 4 – 6 hours, with a blood concentration of less than 2 micrograms expected to be reached within 7 – 12 hours (depending upon your tolerance to THC).

 Please note that there are no ‘accepted standards’ for measuring the elimination rate of THC.
 The above information is based upon multiple studies and scientific findings.

-The prescribed limits for drug driving are 400,000 times lower than that for drink driving.
-This is because drugs exist within our bodies in minute quantities.
-This presents practical problems for laboratories when trying to produce accurate results.
+THC is not easy to detect in blood.
+This presents practical problems for laboratories when trying to analyse blood and produce accurate results.
 We do not intend to ‘spill our trade secrets’ on this page, but we’re quite happy to outline the four key aspects of a cannabis drug driving defence.

 Method of Analysis

 The most common method of analysis for THC is Gas-Chromotography Mass-Spectometry (GC-MS).
 This is considered the ‘gold standard’ in commercial drug testing.
 GC-MS is a specialised analytical method that, until recently, wasn’t offered by many laboratories due to its complex (and often expensive) ‘two-stage’ analytical process.
 It enables scientists to identify and quantify individual metabolites within a blood sample.